Category: Transform / Basic

 |Keep original value||If none of the if statements evaluate to TRUE, retain the original value.|

-The order of conditions is significant as conditions are checked starting from the first (top).
+The order of conditions is significant as conditions are checked starting with the first (top).
 Therefore, conditions that come first have priority over conditions that come later.

 While the same result can be achieved using an expression with nested if functions, the use of Rule action is recommended for clarity, readability, and the ease of rearranging the order.